 The MRP/Thesis/Dissertation is a culmination of all of the work and effort that goes into researching and preparing for a graduate degree.
 Outlined below is a general description of the defence process and may vary depending on program.
-Please contact your supervisor, program coordinator/chair or the Graduate Studies Coordinator for additional information.
+Please contact your Supervisor, Graduate Program Coordinator/Chair, or the Graduate Studies Coordinator (SGS) for additional information.

-1. Prior to the student submission, the Supervisor will begin the process of establishing an Examination Committee by providing the names of External Examiners to the Graduate Coordinator/Chair, using the External Examiner Recommendation Form.
+1. Prior to the student submission, the Supervisor will begin the process of establishing an Examination Committee (using the Request to Declare a Supervisory Committee Form) by providing the names of External Examiners to the Graduate Program Coordinator/Chair, using the External Examiner Recommendation Form.

 2. The Supervisor will send the committee-approved MRP/Thesis/Dissertation with the School of Graduate Studies (SGS).
 SGS will share the document with External Examiner, who has up to 4 weeks to complete a report.

 3. Once SGS receives External Examiner's Report, it is then shared with Supervisor.
 (Defence date and time can be booked minimum 1 week from receipt of External Examiner's Report)